 You are here

-Circulating materials from the general collection may be checked out by current Pace faculty, staff, students, and Friends of Pace Law Library for a period of two weeks.
+Circulating materials from the general collection may be checked out by current Pace faculty, staff, and students for a period of two weeks.
 Materials may be renewed if not requested by another patron, but are subject to recall.
-Renewals may be done by telephone, (914) 422-4273, or in person.
+Renewals may be done by telephone, (914) 422-4273, online using your Pace portal credentials, or in person.
 A valid Pace photo ID with a patron bar code is required to borrow library materials.

 Any materials currently being supplemented may not be taken out of the Law Library.
 In addition, the following materials may not be borrowed from the Law Library: